sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6800 - document-type-settings/4000 - ocr-level.md

    - If the file type is an image (for example, PNG), Sensible runs OCR for the whole document, as specified by the document type's OCR Engine parameter.

    - **(Configurable)** if the file is a PDF, Sensible processes the file, as specified by the document type's OCR Level parameter.
+For more information, see the following table.

 3. **(Configurable)** After additional intervening steps, Sensible applies your configured preprocessors, including the OCR preprocessor.
 This preprocessor runs for documents that don't trigger whole-document OCR in a previous step.